tbosse20/navigation-gesture/README.md

 1. Clean up `bbox.csv`, by remove additional bounding boxes and match ID's.
 Move from `raw` to `clean` when done.
     - Note: Be aware when using '*find-replace*'-function (replaces frames too)!

-1. Annotate sequences for each pedestrian ID.
+1. Make your own `sequence.csv` file.
+Annotate sequences for each pedestrian ID, but only gesture directed to the ego driver!
 One CSV file per video.
     - `video_name, camera, pedestrian_id, start_frame, end_frame, gesture_class, body_desc, gesture_desc`.
     <!-- ego_driver_mask,  -->
     - The `gesture_class` is found in `config/gesture_classes`.